 - Laminating passes, signs, forms, documents, or literally anything else I can get my hands on is so satisfying.
 I bet the teacher in your life would appreciate a small laminator and laminating sheets for their own classroom so they can cover everything in plastic.

 - Give your favorite teacher the gift of more time.
-As many schools are moving to 100% virtual learning, teachers have been putting in lots of extra hours to recreate lessons that can fit with an online platform.
+As many schools utilize virtual learning these days, teachers have been putting in lots of extra hours to recreate lessons that can fit with an online platform.
 Teachers Pay Teachers is a website where teachers can sell and purchase lessons and units to other teachers.
 I have happily spent a good chunk of money this year to save me the time of reformatting and re-imagining many different assignments.
 Get your favorite teacher a TpT gift card sent straight to their email and make them so, so happy.

 - I love having magazines in my classroom.
-While 2020 might be a year where it’s hard for teachers to share magazines with students, they are a great resource for articles and model texts to share with students.
-Magazines like Zoobooks Magazine, National Geographic Kids, or Cricket are great for elementary school, and National Geographic, Wired, or The New Yorker make good resources for upper grade levels.
+They are a great resource for articles and model texts to share with students.
+Magazines like Zoobooks Magazine, National Geographic Kids, or Cricket are great for elementary school, and National Geographic, Wired, or The New Yorker make good resources for upper-grade levels.

 - If you’re the type of person who likes to take charge, a class memory book can be a stunning and thoughtful gift.
 Collect pictures and memories from all the students in your child’s class, and put them together in a memory book using an online photo platform like Shutterfly or support local with Out of the Clouds.